SerenTera/DressUpYourFriends/README.md

 Set 'custom_mod' in index.js to true if you use custom proxy modules that changes costumes, false if otherwise.
 This is true by default, setting to false will also stop the hooking of packets dispatched from proxy modules that changes costumes. (look for this line: const custom_mod=true;)

+There is an option to ignore changers.
+Changers are selfconfidence potions, Shrink/Grow potions and big head potions.
+When ignore changers is enabled, any target which has changers on will have their effect ended (client side) when attempting to dress them up.

-Defaults: Module is enabled, Maintain appearances thorugh target changes enabled, greet to change disabled.
+Defaults: Module is enabled, Maintain appearances thorugh target changes enabled, greet to change disabled, Ignore changers disabled (allow target to use maintain their changer appearances)
 ## Commands: Spaces are important if you want to block em from being broadcasted.
+- !dressup (name): Dress up the named person to look like you.
+Can be in any captialization, just spelling matters.
+Eg: '!dressup seren' can dress up any igns seren,Seren, SEREN, seReN,etc. Only works if you can see them and have not disabled the module.
 - !du greeting: Toggles greet to change.
 Change someone's look to yours by greeting their character instead using 'Personalized greeting' skill.
 Works even with module disabled but only the last saved equip will be copied.
-- !dressup (name): Dress up the named person to look like you.
-Can be in any captialization, just spelling matters.
-Eg: '!dressup seren' can dress up any igns seren,Seren, SEREN, seReN,etc. Only works if you can see them and have not disabled the module.
+- !du changers: Toggles ignore changers or not.
+Enable=ignore changers, ending their effect on the target.
+Disable does otherwise.
 - !du maintain: Toggles whether to maintain the changed costume on others even if they change their look.-Untested fully yet
 - !du: Toggle enabling/disabling of module.
 Disable module will disable logging of targets around you, disables saving of your appearances and clears all saved targets.
 This effectively makes the module disabled.
 You have to unequip and re-equip something to save your appearances (look for the message that indicates this), as well as move out and back into the visible vicinity of your targets to save their ids after re-enabling the module.
 - !du(number): change modes.
 Not Implemented Yet.